ganeshbelgur/dreamworks-flocking/README.md

 1. Build your code - make
 2. Run the run_scene'level_number'.sh

-If you get linker errors, make sure you set LD_LIBRARY_PATH to path of the dynamic .so file.
+If you get linker errors, make sure you set LD_LIBRARY_PATH to path of the 'libdynamic.so' file.

 ### Collision Detection
 ##### Static Obstacles